-Site noise was inaudible during all six measurements.
-Typically, when a particular source is not audible above local ambient noise, the likely contribution of that source is at least 10 dB below the measured background (L{A90}) level.
-For all the measurements, the measured $L{A90,15min}$ was no greater than 10 dB above the applicable $L{Aeq,15min}$ limit.
-Therefore, the site $L{Aeq,15min}$ during these measurements when site noise was inaudible are considered to have been below applicable limits.
+Site noise was inaudible during two of the six measurements; both were at RA1 during the evening and night periods.
+Typically, when a particular source is not audible above local ambient noise levels, the likely contribution of that source is at least 10 dB below the measured background (L{A90}) level.
+For the two measurements at RA1, the measured $L{A90,15min}$ noise level was no greater than 10 dB above the applicable $L{Aeq,15min}$ limit.
+Given this, it is expected that the site $L{Aeq,15min}$ noise contribution would have been at or below the relevant noise limits at this location.
+Therefore, site $L{Aeq,15min}$ noise at RA1 is considered to have been less than relevant noise limits.